timescale/docs/timescaledb/how-to-guides/migrate-data/index.md

     [Follow these instructions][import-data].
 1. Migrating from InfluxDB: to migrate data from InfluxDB, [follow these instructions][outflux]
-1. Migrating from Managed Service for TimescaleDB to Timescale Cloud: To migrate between Timescale's cloud services, [follow these instructions][mst-to-cloud].
+1. Migrating from self-hosted TimescaleDB or Managed Service for TimescaleDB to Timescale Cloud: To migrate between TimescaleDB services, [follow these instructions][mst-to-cloud].

 <highlight type="warning">